PaulT95/Spike2_Collecting/README.md

 ## How to mention
 You can credit this work by including the following text:

-"The library used is publicly available on GitHub."
+"The library used is publicly available on [GitHub](https://github.com/PaulT95/Spike2_Collecting) ."

 Thank you for choosing this library.
 Happy coding! 😄